 Mobile: 0906 838 4065 / 0929 281 0344

 Waterfalls and Dumaguete City

-Since we rented a scooter, we solely relied directions from waze.
-Going to Casaroro Falls was easy while it took us 30-45 minutes to reach Pulang Bato, where there are only few residential areas along the way .
-Roads were not paved, but a bit easier to navigate compare to our Port Barton’s waterfalls adventure.
+Since we rented a scooter, we solely relied on directions from Waze.
+Going to Casaroro Falls was easy while it took us 30-45 minutes to reach Pulang Bato, where there are only a few residential areas along the way.
+Roads were not paved, but a bit easier to navigate compared to our Port Barton’s waterfalls adventure.

 At around 1PM, we headed back to the city since we were too sleepy due to the early flight we had.
 We could have had enough time to explore museums and historical sites, but our tiredness won over.
 We woke up around 6PM and had our dinner near Rizal Boulevard where food stalls are located.

 Another site to explore that we skipped is the Twin Lakes of Balinsasayao & Danao, which cover the municipalities of Valencia, Sibulan, and San Jose in the province of Negros Oriental.

 From Dumaguete City, head to Ceres bus station and take the bus going to Bayawan City (make sure that it would pass through the Zamboanguita municipal).
 Ask the conductor to drop you off near the Malatapay Market.
 Walk straight to the shore and you’ll see the Tourism Office where you could rent a boat going to Apo Island.
 (If ever there’ll be people offering you cheaper boat rates, politely turn them down.)
 A boat with 2-4 pax capacity costs about Php2,500.00, you could share the boat ride with other travelers.

 Things to do in Apo Island are swimming with turtles, hiking to the Lighthouse and ascend to the View Deck.
 There are lodges if you want to stay for a night.
 But for day tours, you have to leave the island before 3PM as the current gets stronger in the afternoon.